PatternsTechGit/PT_Serilog_AzureAppInsight/README.md

 ---------------
 ## In this exercise

-* Provisioning application insight in azure
+* **Provisioning application insight** in azure
-* Incorporating app insight and serilog in asp.net core application
+* **Incorporating application insight and serilog** in asp.net core application
-* Enable serilog and application insight logging within code and using appsettings.json
+* **Enable serilog and application insight logging** within the app settings
-* Implementing logging using serilog and custom events
+* **Implementing logging using serilog and custom events**

 Here are the steps to begin with

- ## Step 1: Provision azure application insight
+ ## Step 1: Provision Azure Application Insight

  Open [Azure Portal](https://portal.azure.com/) and go to your subscription.

- Go to your app insight resource and if it is not already created then create new one and copy instrumentation key:
+ Go to your Application Insights resource and if it is not already created then create new one and copy the instrumentation key:

  ![key](/readme_assets/appinsightkey.png)

- ## Step 2: Install nuget packages
+ ## Step 2: Install Nuget Packages

-Install following nuget packages in API project *BBBankAPI* through nuget package manager
+Install following nuget packages in API project **BBBankAPI** through nuget package manager

-- Microsoft.ApplicationInsights.AspNetCore to add Application Insights support.
+- **Microsoft.ApplicationInsights.AspNetCore** to add Application Insights support.
-- Serilog.AspNetCore to support serilog logging for ASP.Net Core
+- **Serilog.AspNetCore** to support serilog logging for ASP.Net Core
-- Serilog.Sinks.ApplicationInsights to log information in application insight
+- **Serilog.Sinks.ApplicationInsights** to log information in application insight

 You may install using package manager console as well: